 Outside awards consist of aid from sources and agencies other than VMI and are considered resources for determining financial assistance.
 It is incumbent upon the student to notify the Financial Aid Office of such awards.

-Receipt of outside awards may impact VMI's award of financial aid because the combination of all financial aid and scholarships cannot exceed the student's demonstrated need.
-If such assistance is received, VMI will revise the financial aid award.
-VMI's policy for these adjustments are as follows:
+Receipt of outside awards may impact VMI’s institutional financial aid because the combination of all financial aid and scholarships cannot exceed the student’s demonstrated need.
+If such assistance is received, VMI may revise its institutional financial aid award.
+VMI’s guidelines for these adjustments are as follows: